Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W-RuXFHE29E.md

 ### Transcript

-> second map would just be a good dlc down the line yeah it could be uh like a like a water world map
+> second map would just be a good dlc down the line yeah it could be, like a like a water world map